FindHotel/bing-ads/README.md

 ### Reporting Service
 Not yet supported.
 Use: https://github.com/FindHotel/bing-ads-reporting

+### Errors raised
+* `Bing::Ads::API::Errors::AuthenticationParamsMissing`
+No username/password or authentication_token.
+* `Bing::Ads::API::Errors::AuthenticationTokenExpired` Authentication token needs to be refreshed.
+* `Bing::Ads::API::Errors::LimitError` An API limit has been exceeded on a specific request.
+Check message for details.

 ## Development
 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.